MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

 A pattern for processing a collection of disperate generic objects in a strongly typed fashion
 ------------------------------------------------------------------------
 When working on my open source project [Histrio](https://github.com/MCGPPeters/Histrio) (a set of libraries for building actor based systems), on multiple occasions I've had the need for processing a collection of disperate generically typed objects as a single collection.
 At the same time I wanted to handle each individual object in a strongly type fashion when I was processing items from that collection.
 For example.
 An actor processes messages one at a time in the order the messages were received.
 This means messages have to be put into a single queue (the so called mailbox) per actor.
-This also means the queue needs to contain all the messages that need to processed, no matter what type they are.
+This also means that queue needs to contain all the messages that need to processed, no matter what type they are.

 A simple solution would be to put untyped objects into the queue and cast them to a specific type when processing them.
 Be that as it may, in a system that potentially handles a huge amount of messages, this means a huge amount of type casting as well.
 In addition to that, an actor needs to respond to each message type in a different way (sending a message to an actor is somewhat of an equivalent to calling a method on an object).
 So that would mean maintaining a lot of switch statements, type casting and additional method calls.
-This would have to be done for each implementation of the handler of untyped objects, obscuring the intention of the code in the process.
+This would have to be done for each implementation of a handler of untyped disperate objects, obscuring the intention of the code in the process.
 I would prefer some kind of [pattern matching](http://en.wikipedia.org/wiki/Pattern_matching) so to say, based on the types of messages coming in and calling an explicit handler for that specific type of message.

+This post shows a pattern I found that solves this issue in pleasing way... for me at least...
+I didn't find nor recognize any pattern when searching for a solution online, so I thought I'de share this.
+Maybe it helps someone else facing the same issue.
+If someone else solved this issue in another way or did find a matching pattern... please leave a comment!
+Any suggestions on naming the pattern described below are welcome as well.

-For the sake of brevity, I will represent the handling of messages as a simple method like this:
+For the sake of brevity, I will represent the processing of a collection of disperate objects (or messages) as a simple method, that will start as a starting point for describing the pattern:

     public void ProcessMessage(IEnumerable<IMessage> messages)
     {